Potatoery/.github/profile/README.md

 ---

 Welcome to my GitHub profile!
 I’m Jeongcheol Kim, founder and lead of the small team behind **nemois**.
-My journey is a little different—I hold a bachelor’s degree in Information, Telecommunication, and Electronic Engineering, not software engineering.
+My journey is a little different—I hold a bachelor’s degree in INFORMATION, COMMUNICATIONS AND ELECTRONIC ENGINEERING, not software engineering.
 But my passion for building inclusive technology drives me every day.

 ## ✨ About nemois
 **nemois** is my personal mission to create applications that everyone can use—especially those often overlooked, like elderly people.
 I believe technology should be approachable and empowering for all.